nodejs/node-core-test/README.md

 and `it` to declare a test.
 A suite is used to organize and group related tests together.
-`it` is an alias for `test`, except there is no test context passed, since nesting is done using suites, as demonstrated in this example
+`it` is an alias for `test`, except there is no test context passed, since nesting is done using suites.

 ```js
 describe('A thing', () => {